mampfes/hacs_waste_collection_schedule/doc/ics/hameln_pyrmont_de.md

 ## How to get the configuration arguments

-- Goto <https://kaw.hameln-pyrmont.de/Service/Abfuhrterminmodul/Abfuhrterminkalender/> and select your location.
+- Go to <https://kaw.hameln-pyrmont.de/Service/Abfuhrterminmodul/Abfuhrterminkalender/> and select your location.
 - Click on `URL in die Zwischenablage kopieren` to copy link address.
 - Replace the `url` in the example configuration with this link.
 - you might need to add the verify_ssl: true option to the source configuration if you get an ssl error in your logs.